-Today’s Re-imagine & Renovate project not only showcases a new fabric spin, it also features step-by-step notes to create a variation on the corner accent treatment, and it emphasizes a great idea from the original tutorial: two layers.
-A plain fringed underlay and a patterned flat overlay.
+This Re-imagine & Renovate project not only showcases a new fabric spin on an existing project, it also features step-by-step notes to create a variation on the corner accent treatment, and it emphasizes a great idea from the original tutorial: two layers.
+There’s a plain fringed underlay with a bright, patterned overlay.
 By making the underlay from a neutral fabric (we used an off-white linen) in a simple fringed design, you can reuse it over and over with new overlays.
-It’s a fast way to change out the look to match the season or a holiday celebration.
+It’s a fast way to change out the look of your tabletop to match the season or a holiday celebration.
 Plus, the narrower overlay can be made from standard width fabrics.
-We added a set of matching napkins in the accent fabric.
+We added a set of matching napkins in the same fabric as the corner accents.

 Our tablecloth overlay was made to fit the same 97″ x 40″ table we used for the original project.
 The instructions (see the link below) show you how to figure your own custom sizing for both the fringed underlay as well as the overlay.
-As you can see from the photo above, the overlay is designed to fit flat on the tabletop, with just a bit of reveal all around, and the “accented corner drops” are a subtle depth.
+As you can see from the photo above, the overlay is designed to fit flat on the tabletop, with just a bit of reveal all around.
+The triangle accents drop over each corner.

-For our base panel, we used 2¾ yards of Flea Market Fancy Legacy in Bouquet Gray.
+For our base panel, we originally used 2¾ yards of Flea Market Fancy Legacy in Bouquet Gray.

-Four our four accent corners and four matching napkins, we used 1½ yards of Flea Market Fancy Legacy in Medallion Orange.
+For the four accent corners and four matching napkins, we originally used 1½ yards of Flea Market Fancy Legacy in Medallion Orange.

 At Your Sewing Machine & Ironing Board